fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

 $ ssh -p 2022 root@localhost
 ```
  - Pull the *correct* version of the SwiftStack controller software to a temporary folder using cURL.
- - The *correct* version is up to you, but is probably whatever version you run in your preprod - staging - environment.
+ - The *correct* version is up to you, but is probably whatever version you run in your pre-prod - staging - environment.
  - Below we use **5.9.0.3**; the URL can be found using your account at **https://portal.swiftstack.com**.
- - You may need to ask your Ops team if you need to use an earlier version of the binary.
+ - You may need to ask your admin if you need to use an earlier version of the binary.

 ```
 $ cd /tmp